CODA-Team/AnalogGym/RGNN_RL/readme.md

 ```bash
 /Anaconda/envs/analoggym-env/Library/bin
 ```
 Overwrite the old `ngspice.exe` with the newer version.
-Ensure that the `analoggym-env` environment meets all requirements listed in `environment.yml`.
+Ensure that the `analoggym-env` environment meets all requirements in `environment.yml`.
 ```